 In this guide, we’re going to walk you through, step-by-step how to make rum from scratch.
 Differing from other spirits such as whiskey and vodka, rum has some pretty loosely defined production methods.
 These production methods vary widely between different locations and distillers creating rum.
 We’ll start by covering the basics of how to create rum in it’s simplest form and then go into more detail on the variety of different methods for creating the range of flavors of rum.
 All of the supplies you’ll need for distilling your own homemade rum can be found in our shop.
 If you’re more of a vodka distiller and drinker, then check out our guide on how to make vodka.

-At Mile Hi Distilling, we love helping people who are passionate about spirits with the helpful guides and top quality supplies.
+At Mile Hi Distilling, we love helping people who are passionate about spirits with the helpful guides and top quality moonshine stills and supplies.
 Learning how to make a great batch of rum requires a lot of attention to detail.
 So be sure to plan thoroughly and execute carefully to create the best rum possible.
 Let’s get started!

 Browse By Step.
 Click on any of these links to jump to the step you want to see: